Habet/datamotus.github.io/_posts/2019-10-30-Weighted-Least-Squares.md

-Overall, the weighted ordinary least squares is a popular method of solving the problem of heteroscedasticity in regression models, which is the application of the more general concept of **generalized least squares.** WOLS implementation in R is quite simple because it has a distinct argument for weights.
+Overall, the weighted ordinary least squares is a popular method of solving the problem of heteroscedasticity in regression models, which is the application of the more general concept of **generalized least squares.** WLS implementation in R is quite simple because it has a distinct argument for weights.
 As we saw, weights can be estimated directly from sample variances of the response variable at each combination of predictor variables.
-WOLS can sometimes be used where different observations have been measured by various instruments, importance or accuracy, and where weights are used to take these circumstances into account.
+WLS can sometimes be used where different observations have been measured by various instruments, importance or accuracy, and where weights are used to take these circumstances into account.